 To cook the dal

-- Add the first eight ingredients for the dal (from the lentils to the water) to your pressure cooker.
-Make sure to stir well, scraping up any lentils that have stuck to the bottom.
+- Add the first nine ingredients for the dal (from the lentils to the water) to a pot.
+Stir, making sure to scrape up any lentils that have stuck to the bottom.

 To cook the tadka